 Bottom Line

-The most difficult part of filing your Schedule C is accurately summarizing your income and deductions, which is why we recommend using one of the best small business accounting software.
+The most difficult part of filing your Schedule C is accurately summarizing your income and deductions, which is why I recommend using one of the best small business accounting software.
 Once you have a complete and accurate Statement of Profit or Loss, you should be able to complete your Schedule C without much difficulty.